tosdr/tosback-versions/Facebook/Terms of Service.md

     5. You may designate a person (called a legacy contact) to manage your account if it is memorialized.
 Only your legacy contact or a person who you have identified in a valid will or similar document expressing clear consent to disclose your content upon death or incapacity will be able to seek [disclosure](https://www.facebook.com/help/1506822589577997?ref=tos) from your account after it is memorialized.

     6. These Terms do not confer any third-party beneficiary rights.
-All of our rights and obligations under these Terms are freely assignable by us in connection with a merger, acquisition, or sale of assets, or by operation of law or otherwise.
+All of our contractual rights and obligations under these Terms are freely assignable by us in connection with a merger, acquisition, or sale of assets, or by operation of law or otherwise.

-    7. You should know that we may need to change the username for your account in certain circumstances (for example, if someone else claims the username and it appears unrelated to the name you use in everyday life).
+    7. You should know that we may need to change the username for your account in certain circumstances (for example, if someone else claims the username and it appears unrelated to the name you use in everyday life).We will inform you in advance if we have to do this and explain why.

     8. We always appreciate your feedback and other suggestions about our products and services.
-But you should know that we may use them without any restriction or obligation to compensate you, and we are under no obligation to keep them confidential.
+But you should know that we may use them without any restriction, and we are under no obligation to keep them confidential.

-    9. We reserve all rights not expressly granted to you.